LJPZebra/thesis_bg/readme.md

 #### Detection

-The purpose of the detection step is to extract each object's kinematic parameters, which will be used later in the association step.
+The purpose of the detection step is to extract each object's kinematic parameters, which will be used later during the association step.
 FastTrack includes a collection of image analysis filters that allow the user to optimize object detection without external software.

 ###### Background Calculation